oracle/oci-ansible-modules/docs/modules/oci_vnic_attachment_module.rst

 .. _oci_vnic_attachment_module:

-oci_vnic_attachment - Create a secondary VNIC and attach it to a compute instance, detach or delete VNIC attachments from a compute instance.
+oci_vnic_attachment -- Create a secondary VNIC and attach it to a compute instance, detach or delete VNIC attachments from a compute instance
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. versionadded:: 2.5

 .. contents::
    :local:
-   :depth: 2
+   :depth: 1

 Synopsis